-2017-18 National Anthem Auditions | Utah Jazz
+2018-19 National Anthem Auditions | Utah Jazz

 Melissa Majchrzak/NBAE/Getty Images

-The auditions will be held on Friday, September 15 at Megaplex Theatres at The Gateway (165 South Rio Grande Street, Salt Lake City, UT) beginning at 9 a.m.
-Auditions will run through 1 p.m.
+The auditions will be held on Friday, September 14th at the Vivint Smart Home Arena (301 S Temple, Salt Lake City, UT 84101) beginning 9:00am-12:00pm.
 This will be the only day to try out.

 Audition order is organized on a first-come, first-served basis.
 Assigned audition numbers will be given upon registration, and we will be unable to accommodate number switching.
 The audition is open to the general public, for individuals and/or very small groups (eight people or fewer).